 Let alone Popeye, even our moms told us “eat your greens.”
 They both were right because the big green verdant leaves are loaded with many health benefits.
-Hence, it does not come as a surprise that nutritionists now too recommend to add spinach to our diet.
+Hence, it does not come as a surprise that nutritionists now too recommend adding spinach to our diet.

-Interesting isn’t?
+Interesting isn’t it?
 It is worth an attempt to figure out why our humble palak has taken a deserving place on our diet list.
 That it is nutritious is a given, and it being a good immunity booster is another given.

 It originated from ancient Persia, thus earning the name ‘Persian vegetable.’
 After a brief trajectory, it gained prominence in France and England when in springtime veggies took their time to hit the borough.

 Setting it apart:

 Spinach has broadly three types.
 They are: